yhyakuna/katacoda-scenarios/vault-install/step2.md

 <img src="https://s3-us-west-1.amazonaws.com/education-yh/ops-stop-server.png" alt="Stop Vault"/>

-Next, you are going to learn how to configure Vault.
+Next, you are going to learn how to configure Vault for non-dev environment.